Applying for Doctoral Studies

 Generally there are two ways to apply for doctoral studies at the School of Architecture, which are similar to the rest of KTH.
 Common for these are that full funding for the applied period of studies has to be guaranteed.
 Funding can come in the forms of Personal Scholarships, and funding for a Doctoral Position.
 KTH does not accept personal funding of one's own doctoral studies.
 While KTH generally prefers students to have funding for a full PhD (four years of funding), it is possible to apply for a Licentiate (two years of funding).
 A licentiate admission does not guarantee continued studies to a PhD degree: two more years of funding need to be established as well as successful licentiate studies.

 Doctoral students already admitted to other universities need funding for their stay in Stockholm and at KTH as well as a host agreeing to take care of the studies in Stockholm.
 In general, the host should be one of the main supervisors, and a confirmation from the home university needs to be provided.

-For further information see the KTH central rules and regulations for admission to doctoral studies .
+For further information see the .